sharad9201/tourism-laravel/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## for contribution
+    -first fork the repo
+    -then clone repo using pull request
+    -then create your own branch
+    -now you are good to go
 ## incase of error </br>
     use this command
         - composer dump-autoload